Welshy92/wow-ah-averages/README.md

 6. I then clicked "Add Buildpack" and added Python, saving the changes after.
 I then clicked it again and added nodejs, saving changes again.
 7. I then clicked onto the "Deploy" tab.
 8. On the "Deployment Method" section, I clicked to connect to github and searched for the "wow-ah-averages" repository and connected it.
-9. Further down the page, I enabled automatic deploys so that Heroku would rebuild and deploy the app whenever changes are pushed to the github repository.
-There is an option below to manually build the app if that is prefered.
+9. Further down the page, I enabled automatic deployments so that Heroku would rebuild and deploy the app whenever changes are pushed to the github repository.
+There is an option below to manually build the app if that is preferred.

 ### **Local Development**